CONCACAF Cup: Match summary

-Future and abolishment of Confederations Cup
+Abolition of the Confederations Cup

-A 2019 edition was initially planned, featuring the winners of the 2017 and 2019 tournaments.
+A 2019 edition was initially planned, featuring the winners of the 2017 and 2019 Gold Cups.
 In November 2016, CONCACAF announced that the television rights for the 2019 edition have been sold to Fox Sports.
 On July 26, 2017, with their victory in the final of the 2017 CONCACAF Gold Cup, the United States ensured they would participate at a minimum in the 2019 CONCACAF Cup should they fail to win the 2019 CONCACAF Gold Cup.

 However, on March 15, 2019, FIFA announced that the Confederations Cup would be abolished, with an expanded FIFA Club World Cup taking place instead.
 This therefore also meant there would be no future editions of the CONCACAF Cup.